Anxiety Anger Guilt And Sadness Are Referred To As Affect

 Guilt: The Burden of Affect

 Guilt is a complex affect that arises when an individual believes they have done something wrong or failed to meet expectations.
 It is often tied to moral or ethical standards, whether self-imposed or socially enforced.
-Unlike other affects, guilt is typically accompanied by a sense of remorse and a desire to make amends.
+So unlike other affects, guilt is typically accompanied by a sense of remorse and a desire to make amends.
 This makes it a powerful motivator for change, as individuals may alter their behavior to avoid future guilt.

 As an affect, guilt can manifest in various ways.
 Some people may experience physical symptoms such as stomach discomfort, fatigue, or a heavy feeling in the chest.
 These physical reactions are part of the body’s response to